Pathos14489/Pantella-Launcher/README.md

 ## Can't Read Error Messages

 Run the ./run_repo.py file in the command prompt to see the error messages.
-This will help you diagnose the issue and report it to the fork's repository.
+This will help you diagnose the issue and report it to the fork's issue tracker.
 Here's an example of how to do this when running a command prompt in the Mantella_Launcher folder:

 ```
 python-3.10.11-embed/python.exe ./run_repo.py "Git/Rename-This-Repo-Here"
 ```
+Above is the way that the launcher itself will run the script, but you can also run it manually if you have python installed on your system and the correct depdenencies installed.
+Or you can directly run the Mantella script using the embedded python.
+The command prompt will show you the error messages that you can use to diagnose the issue and report it to the fork's issue tracker.
+The launcher itself also has a log file, and most Mantella forks also have a logging.log file as well.